BoxSpace-fantom/website/README.md

     buy(uint boxId) external payable returns(boxTokenMinted boxTokenMinted)

 This function allows a user to buy a box by depositing funds.
 The deposited funds will be used to buy the specified tokens in the specified percentages and an equivalent number of box tokens will be minted to the user's account.
-If the underlying token is ETH, it will simply be stored in the boxBalance mapping.
-If the underlying token is WETH, the equivalent ETH will be deposited into the WETHinterface contract.
-For other tokens, the funds will first be converted to WETH and then swapped using Uniswap's ISwapRouter contract for the required token.
+If the underlying token is FTM, it will simply be stored in the boxBalance mapping.
+If the underlying token is WFTM, the equivalent FTM will be deposited into the WFTMinterface contract.
+For other tokens, the funds will first be converted to WFTM and then swapped using Uniswap's ISwapRouter contract for the required token.

 Parameters:
 | Name | Type | Description |